TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Line-Sensing-Signoff.md

 <img src = "https://github.com/lchapman42/Control-Sensing-Wireless-Charging-Robot/blob/main/Documentation/Images/Line-Following/2021_SECON_Board.png?raw=true"alt="Secon Board"/>
 </p>

 The last IEEE SECON Hardware competition arena with a line was in 2021.
-The line was black with the arena floor being white.
-The line was 16" in width.
-The black
-	line also had a smaller white line in the middle, acting like the middle line separating two lanes on a road.
+A small white line of 1" was used.
 	The Pololu QTR-8RC module spans 2.95" without the separation of the 6 RC and 2 RC modules.
-The sensor set has the capabilities to keep the robot on the black line.
-If being centered on the line is important, the robot can sense the smaller white strip.
+Because the width of the module is larger than the line, it will be accurate in reading the white color vs the adjacent black color.
 	The sensors will be powered by a 5 v regulated source coming from the power distribution subsystem.
 The sensor outputs will be read by an Arduino Mega.
 The digital pins 22-28, 30 will be used to conserve analog and PWM pins for future sensor implementation.